mvazquezc/scc-fun/demo2/README.md

     oc -n ${NAMESPACE} delete pod seccomp-ping-test
     ~~~

-8. The operator handles the installation of the seccomp profile, let's check the profiles available in the cluster:
+9. The operator handles the installation of the seccomp profile, let's check the profiles available in the cluster:

     ~~~sh
     oc get seccompprofile -A
     ~~~

     ~~~sh
     NAMESPACE                     NAME                     STATUS      AGE
-    security-profiles-operator   log-enricher-trace       Installed   14m
+    openshift-security-profiles   log-enricher-trace       Installed   6m15s
-    security-profiles-operator   nginx-1.19.1             Installed   14m
-    test-seccomp                 ping-seccomp-ping-test   Installed   2m50s
+    test-seccomp                  ping-seccomp-ping-test   Installed   3m52s
     ~~~

-9. We have the `ping-seccomp-ping-test` installed.
+10. We have the `ping-seccomp-ping-test` installed.
 One cool feature of the operator is that it handles the installation of new profiles without having to add them to a MachineConfig and wait for the nodes to reboot.
 We can delete the recording now:

     ~~~sh
     oc -n ${NAMESPACE} delete profilerecording ping
     ~~~

-10. Let's use the new profile in our workload:
+11. Let's use the new profile in our workload:

     1. We need to allow the usage of this new seccomp profile in our SCC: